An Evaluation of the Work of Charles Surrett on Preservation

 Here are some other differences, chosen at random, between Scrivener’s Textus Receptus and the Nestle-Aland 28 critical text.
 These two Greek New Testament editions are not perfectly the same here.
 Do the differences affect the reliability of the message of Romans?

 I understand: it’s scary at first to find out that God has not given us perfect and exhaustive certainty about which words belong in the Old and New Testaments.
 It feels wrong.
-I don’t enjoy pointing it out.
+As a firm inerrantist, I don’t enjoy pointing it out.
 But when you actually look at the variants, a lot of that fear goes away.
 The vast majority of them are excessively minor.
 Many don’t even show up in translation.
 The Bible’s message can still be sure even if a few little words on many pages are not.

 Surrett says that if you change the words you change the message.